Travel Disruption Advice for Luton Airport delays and cancellations

 Find the shortest queue to rebook your flight and call the customer service line while you’re queuing up, you may be served on the phone before you reach the end of the queue which will get you on your way faster.

 Top tip: if you know you’ll have to stay overnight, why not call up a local hotel while you’re in the queue as well – when a flight’s cancelled, rooms will be snapped up fast!

 Getting to the end of the queue: the rule here is, if you don’t ask, you won’t get.
 If you’re forced to stay overnight, ask if your airline will reimburse you.

 If getting an alternative flight is not an option then you should consider alternative modes of transport.
 For example, you could consider hiring a car and driving to your destination.

 Top tip: Some airports rely on train and/or ferry transfers so if you’re travelling to a neighbouring country, your airport may offer you a ferry-alternative London to Paris, so if you’re travelling to mainland Europe, you could take the Eurostar…

 Bear in mind that if the flight is cancelled due to reasons out of the airline’s control they will not pay to cancel your holiday accommodation or any other arrangements such as taxis or pre-booked activities.
-The most common cause of fligh the weather is the direct cause of your delay.
-However, if you’ve taken out travel insurance then you should be able to claim back most of your expenses from them, regardless.
+If you’ve taken out travel insurance then you should be able to claim back most of your expenses from them, regardless.

 What should I do if my flight is cancelled and there are no alternative flights available at the airport?